Davi-S/caad-erp/README.md

 caad-erp-cli --help

 # Module execution for development checkouts
-python -m caad_erp.cli --help
+uv run --with-editable . caad-erp-cli
 ```

 By default the CLI looks for a `config.ini` in the current working directory.
 Pass `--config /path/to/config.ini` if your configuration lives elsewhere.

-For
-copy-paste walkthroughs, head over to the [examples/](./examples/)
+**For copy-paste walkthroughs, head over to the [examples/](./examples/) directory.**
-directory.

 ### Write Commands